programmfabrik/monitoring-check-fylr/README.md

-# check-easydb5
+# check_fylr
-This is a Nagios plug-in which checks whether an easydb5 instance is up and responding in a given time frame.
+This is a Nagios plug-in which checks whether a fylr instance is up and responding in a given time frame.

 ## mandatory input

-Needs a given URL, as first command line argument.
+Needs a URL, as first command line argument.

-Recommended: Use the basic easydb front-end URL in your host configuration and append the API call /api/v1/settings to the URL in the Nagios server configuration.
+Recommended: Use the basic fylr front-end URL in your host configuration and append the API call /api/v1/settings to the URL in the Nagios server configuration.
 See below for a tested example.

 ## optional input